Mcdouglas-X/ProbPrefix/README.md

 # ProbPrefix
 Probabilistic Prefix Search

-This technique is based on the composite probability that a specific prefix appears in a set or range of hashes, discarding the less probable percentages.
+This technique is based on the compound probability that a specific prefix appears in a set or range of hashes, discarding the less probable percentages.